Levant Crisis: Aftermath

-In October, the international community recognized the independence of Syria and Lebanon and were admitted as founding members of the United Nations.
-On 19 December 1945 an Anglo-French agreement was eventually signed – both British from Syria and French forces from the Lebanon were to be withdrawn by early 1946.
+In October, the international community recognized the independence of Syria and Lebanon, and they were admitted as founding members of the United Nations.
+On 19 December 1945 an Anglo-French agreement was eventually signed – both British forces from Syria and French forces from Lebanon were to be withdrawn by early 1946.
 The French evacuated the last of their troops in April of that year whilst the British left in July.
 Syria became fully independent on 17 April 1946 which left both countries in the hands of a republican governments that had been formed during the mandate.

 Bidault labelled the whole crisis worse than that of the Fashoda incident fifty years earlier.